How to Get an EIN Without an SSN (Non-Resident Guide)

 What address do I use on Form SS-4 if I live outside the US?

-Use your foreign residential address.
-The IRS accepts foreign addresses for the responsible party on Form SS-4.
-The LLC itself may have a US address (often the registered agent's address) for line 4a-b, but the responsible party's address on line 7a can be a foreign address.
-The IRS mails the CP 575 confirmation letter to the address provided on the form.
+Your foreign residential address.
+The LLC itself may have a US address on line 4a-b (often the registered agent's address), but the responsible party's address on line 7a can be foreign.
+The IRS mails the CP 575 confirmation letter to whatever address you put on the form.

 Key Takeaways

-- On Form SS-4 line 7b, enter "FOREIGN" where it asks for the responsible party's SSN or ITIN.
-On line 8a, select "limited liability company" — not "sole proprietor" or "corporation."
+- On Form SS-4 line 7b, write "FOREIGN."
+On line 8a, select "limited liability company," not "sole proprietor" or "corporation."

-- After receiving the EIN, the immediate next steps are opening a bank account and noting the annual Form 5472 filing obligation ($25,000 penalty for non-filing).
+- Once you have the EIN, open a bank account and mark the annual Form 5472 deadline ($25,000 penalty for missing it).

 Related Reading